EdgarAllenExile/notehub/02. Projects/az-204/overview-of-usecase.md

 - Also used to move blobs around or to copy files to blobs or files to different storage accounts

 APIM
+- Mangement utilities for APIs, comprised of three major components, API Gateway (send and recieve calls), management plane (provision services, do scheme things, restrict access) and developer portal (Read doco, generate API keys)

 APIM Gateways
+- The gateway is the outwardly facing portion of APIM.
+It handles proxying services, routing requests and misc tasks such as auths and rate limiting
+- Advantages of a gateway are that you can keep things simple and decoupled, using a single point of contact between users and services exposed on possibly publicly facing endpoints over a nice protocol such as HTTP or Web Socket

+APIM Policies
+- APIM policies are written in xml, and can be inbound, backend, outbound or on-error
+- They can even filter CORS responses and things of the like
+- Advanded policies include, logic flows, return resonses, logging ot event hubs, retry poicies, mocked responses, limit concurrency and forward requests

+APIM Subscriptions
+- Generally, APIs are secured via subscription.
+That is, your clients get a subscription, which is a private key and a public key, they use that to verify (via adding to http header) and they're away

 Event Hub
+- Event hub is a native data streaming service that can ingest and store streaming data and use real time analytics
+- Analytics are usually done with like Azure Stream analytics and the cute ittle no code editor

 Event Grid
 - Pub Sub message distribution ideally focused on platform integration and IoT devices